HerrSchtevie/Journals-of-Jyggalag/JOJ Changelog.md

 - Hundreds of new armor and clothing mods
 - Remade Easy NPC Merge with lots of new handpicked additions
 - Numerous melee animation updates
-- **Talos’ Tease**: Custom brothel made by Juntii
-  - Located in Whiterun behind Heimskr’s house
 - Massive custom outfit distribution and armor/weapon rebalancing project
   - Credit: Aaronavich, Viconia, Kat, and Juntii